dwrobel/flatcam/README.md

 - fixed the name self-insert in save dialog file for GCode; added protection in case the save path is None
 - fixed FlatCAM crash when trying to make drills GCode out of a file that have only slots.
 - changed the messages for Units Conversion
-- all kwy shortcuts work across the entire application; started to move all the shortcuts definitions in FlatCAMGUI.keyPressEvent()
+- all key shortcuts work across the entire application; moved all the shortcuts definitions in FlatCAMGUI.keyPressEvent()

 5.02.3019